Gravitational radiation from binary systems in $f(R)$ gravity: A semi-classical approach: Introduction

-Previously, gravitational radiation from compact binary systems in $f(R)$ theories has been studied \cite{smg_gw,pulsartest2,PhysRevD.99.044056}.
-Compact binary systems are excellent laboratory to test theories of gravity in the strong field regime.
-The first indirect evidence of Gravitational Wave (GW) radiation was obtained from precision measurements of the Hulse -Taylor binary system \cite{Hulse:1974eb,Taylor:1982zz,Weisberg:1984zz}.
+Previously, gravitational radiation from compact binary systems in $f(R)$ theories has been studied \cite{smg_gw,PhysRevD.98.083023,PhysRevD.99.044056}.
+Compact binary systems are excellent laboratories to test theories of gravity in the strong field regime.
+The first indirect evidence of gravitational wave (GW) radiation was obtained from precision observations of the Hulse-Taylor binary system \cite{Hulse:1974eb,Taylor:1982zz,Weisberg:1984zz}.
 The orbital period loss of the compact binary system confirms Einstein's GR \cite{Peters:1963ux} to $\sim 0.1 \% $ accuracy \cite{Weisberg:2016jye}.
-Following the Hulse-Taylor binary there have been other precision measurements from compact binary systems \cite{Kramer:2006nb,Antoniadis:2013pzd,Freire:2012mg}.
+Following the Hulse-Taylor binary there have been other precision observation from compact binary systems \cite{Kramer:2006nb,Antoniadis:2013pzd,Freire:2012mg}.